11 Module 10: Technology and Ecology

 Rare species of animals and birds inhabit the Demilitarized Zone (DMZ) between North Korea and South Korea, making a symbol of human conflict a boon for ecology.
 Although certain once-threatened animals such as sika deer and brown bears are increasing in Japan, one cause of disagreement with international conservation groups is the nation’s continued practice of whale hunting, with the whale meat used as exotic food.
 Overall, in both Japan and South Korea there is an elevated level of ecological awareness among both urban and rural people.
 This is reflected in a recent survey in South Korea that shows a decline in interest in illegal medicinal products from tigers, rhinoceros, musk deer, bear, and pangolin.
 This helps the country to comply with the goals of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).

-Japan has a very dense population, though it is now declining in numbers.
+Takeshita Street in 2004.
+Japan has a very dense population, though it is now declining rapidly.
+(Photo by Chris 73, licensed under CC BY-SA 3.0)

 As for energy and other natural resources, the pressures for regional and global control of oil have driven continued exploitation of oil resources off coastal Japan and in the South China Sea.
 Many worry competition for energy sources will lead to conflicts between the countries of East Asia and other countries in the Asia-Pacific area.
 A key feature of China’s “One Belt, One Road” initiative is creating channels for oil, water, mineral, and rare earths extraction.
 Innovations in solar, wind, water, and nuclear-generated power, along with kinetic energy production by other means are all under intense development in East Asia in attempts to cut pollution and address energy needs.